Venafi/cert-manager-venafi-demo/README.md

 Go to the url https://NODE_IP:NODE_PORT to check the certificate

-## Starting NGINX ingress enabled site and get a certificate from TPP
+## Starting NGINX ingress enabled site and get a certificate from Venafi Platform

 Here we will setup ingress resource for previously configured application.